 - Galapagos tortoises continue to face threats from local predators, which does not help their status in the wild.
 Their eggs are food for many species such as rats, goats and even dogs and cats.

 - Galapagos tortoises ‘fight’ in perhaps the most pacifistic way possible.
 They will simply square up and try to make themselves look bigger than their opponents!
 The bigger tortoise, of course, is the winner – and there are no bruises, scuffs or bloodshed.
 Can’t we all settle or differences this way?
 We have a lot to learn!

-Do you know any interesting or fun facts about Galapagos tortoises that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Galapagos Tortoises?
+Share them in the comments below!

 Previous post 14 Compelling Facts about Kansas